 Therefore, the Dept. of Psychology requires that prerequisites be followed at all times otherwise, students will be removed from a course at any time during the academic year if they do not have one or more of the prerequisites.
 Please see the current Faculty of Arts & Science Calendar for PSY course listings and their prerequisites.
 Knowing what the prerequisites are before you enrol in your courses is your responsibility.
 Similar transfer credits from other institutions will be accepted as prerequisites.

 Prerequisites are generally not waived or are done so only in exceptional cases.
 These might include extensive professional background in the particular area of Psychology the course covers or a similar/identical course taken at another UofT campus or another institution.
 We will not waive prerequisites based on the following reasons: a) you need the course to graduate; b) you need it to be admitted into a graduate program; c) it’s the only one that fits into your schedule; d) you love the instructor and have been desperately trying for two years to take this course; e) the instructor is your research supervisor and suggested you take it; f) you're in your last year and really want to take a course with the instructor; g) it’s in your area of interest; and/or h) you have a really high GPA and can handle the work without the prereqs!
+Students are asked not to enrol into courses before seeking a waiver.

 Students who have taken the appropriate prerequisite at another institution must provide a digital copy of their transcript to the department before enrolling into the course and obtain departmental approval.